ComputingTeachers/subjectKnowledge/writeup/_writeup.md

 ### Reflecting on the Scope of the school computing curriculum

 Trainees cited many times "not on the computing curriculum".
 In a subject session I asked them "was AI on the curriculum".
 The were unable to cite where it was.
 Their answer was "AI was not on the curriculum".
-The national curriculum is deliberately open for interpretation.
+The national curriculum is deliberately open for interpretation at KS3.
 Each school has the freedom form their own approach.
-Professor Simeon Peyton Jones cited in his NCCE address "Where is the AI".
-He states "we don't need to rewrite the national curriculum to include AI.
+Professor Simeon Peyton Jones cited in his NCCE address "Where is the AI"; "we don't need to rewrite the national curriculum to include AI.
 AI is already inferred by the opening paragraph" (Peyton Jones 2021)
 * > A high-quality computing education equips pupils to use computational thinking and creativity to understand and change the world
 * > ... how digital systems work and how to put this knowledge to use through programming
 * > ... at a level suitable for the future workplace and as active participants in a digital world